hobenaba/philosophers/README.md

 # Introduction
 This project is both fascinating and challenging, where we will be working with threads and learn how to handle them effectively.
-The core idea of this project is to create a simulation with multiple philosophers of your choice.
-These philosophers will exist in a simulated world where they eat, sleep, and think. but here's the twist: they can only eat when they have two forks, and the simulation starts all at once, with all philosophers in motion. and our job is to manage and organize the simulation.
+The core idea of this project is to create a simulation with multiple philosophers of your choice, each having his own fork.These philosophers will exist in a simulated world where they eat, sleep, and think. but here's the twist: they can only eat when they have two forks, and the simulation starts all at once, with all philosophers in motion. and our job is to manage and organize the simulation.
 # let's start with the beginning
   ## .what is a thread?
   When we run a program, it's managed by a process, and this process may utilize multiple CPU cores, depending on the device's capabilities.
 Each CPU core acts like an employee, handling one instruction of code at a time as directed by the process, which acts like a manager.
 In the context of threads, think of a thread as a task assigned to a core.The core then processes and executes the instructions associated with that particular thread.